 Ed and Luke are recognized as leading shipping lawyers in Chambers & Partners, and the firm has won the rare recognition of being ranked in both the Legal 500 US and UK directories for shipping and maritime litigation.
 There is no other boutique or mid-sized firm that holds this honour.

 Our firms merged equally to form Zeiler Floyd Zadkovich (a Swiss Verein) on 1 September 2020.
 They both came together from a position of strength and for growth.

-The combined outfit operates through their five member firms under a Swiss Verein arrangement, which remain subject to the laws of their respective jurisdictions in the US, Austria, England, Mexico and Australia.
+The combined outfit operates through their five member firms under a Swiss Verein arrangement, which remain subject to the laws of their respective jurisdictions in the US, Austria, England and Australia.

 Timing is such that our firm is well-equipped to assist existing and prospective clients with the full range of issues, claims, arbitration, litigation and restructuring that are arising, and are likely to continue to arise, from the current pandemic and global recession.

 Also, the United Kingdom is reaching the final stages of its departure from the European Union.
 We expect this major geo-political event will continue to cause uncertainty, disruption and legal complication between the UK and EU.
 This was an early reason why we started to explore the tie-up.
 We are now able to provide seamless advice on Brexit restructuring from the perspective of English common law solicitors and EU civil law attorneys.